Mineral Resources Engineering M.Sc.

 Mineral resources engineers specializing in the mine surveying elective survey deposits and infrastructures using modern metrology methods, they document and assess geo- and basis data using geoinformation systems, and work on potential georisks in minerals extraction.
 When choosing the specialization in process technology, students will concentrate on designing and modelling processing systems and deal with the actual processing or conditioning of mineral raw materials.

 Students specializing in sustainable extraction or the mine surveying elective can additionally obtain the prerequisites for subsequent training in the German civil service (Assessor des Berg- oder Markscheidefachs).
-More information about this specialization
+Learn more about this specialization here

 Mineral resources engineers specializing in recycling work on recycling secondary raw materials.
 Among others, they are responsible for modeling processing processes as well as designing and commissioning processing systems and plants, they develop and optimize conversion technologies for plastics and paper and recycling of valuable metals such Fe/Ne metals.

 In addition, mineral resources engineers are experts in bio- and geoenergy, and they can also handle sustainable energies such a methane and geothermal energy.

 Germany has phased out nuclear power generation.
 The challenge of safely disposing of the radioactive waste from the operation and dismantling of nuclear power plants remains.
 In Germany, repositories in deep geological formations are planned for this purpose.
 The safe disposal of radioactive waste is one of the greatest challenges facing society worldwide.
 In Germany alone, this project will take almost 100 years to complete.

 The final storage projects in other countries are similarly complex – and there is a lack of well-trained junior staff.
 Young, responsible scientists must urgently be trained by focusing on excellent and comprehensive education in all aspects of final disposal – in Germany and the international job market.